Modernity and the belle époque: an on-site art seminar in Paris, France, with Giulia Bernardini

 For one unforgettable week we will explore the works and stories of the artists and architects responsible for changing the face of late nineteenth and early twentieth century Paris and beyond.
 In museums and monuments, brasseries and cafés we’ll see the influence of the city on the art being made and learn how the artists, architects, photographers, musicians, and collectors of the belle époque built the foundations for twentieth century modernism.

 Join us for this unmissable experience.
-Contact Giulia to book your place and for more information at [email protected] or click on ‘Contact Us’ below.
+Contact Giulia at [email protected] or click on ‘Contact Us’ below for more information.